cinnData/DataSci/[DS-03] NumPy and Pandas.md

 In mathematics, a **vector** is a sequence of numbers, and a **matrix** is a rectangular arrangement of numbers.
 Operations with vectors and matrices are the subject of a branch of mathematics called linear algebra.
 In Python (and in many other languages), vectors are called one-dimensional (1D) **arrays**, while matrices are called two-dimensional (2D) arrays.
 Arrays of more than two dimensions can be managed in Python without pain.

 Python arrays are not necessarily numeric.
 Indeed, vectors of dates and strings appear frequently in data science.
-In principle, all the terms of an ordinary array must have the same type, so the array itself can have a type, although you can relax this constraint using mixed types.
-Arrays were already implemented in plain Python, but the functionality of the Python arrays was enlarged in NumPy, intended to be the fundamental library for scientific computing in Python.
+In principle, all the terms of an ordinary array must have the same type, so the array itself can have a type, though you can relax this constraint using mixed types (not covered by this course).
+Arrays were already implemented in plain Python, but the functionality of the Python arrays was enlarged in **NumPy**, intended to be the fundamental library for scientific computing in Python.

 The usual way to import NumPy is: